unbit/uwsgi-docs/StaticFiles.rst

 GZIP (uWSGI 1.5)
 ****************

-uWSGI 1.5 can check for a .gz variant of a static files.
+uWSGI 1.5 can check for a .gz variant of a static file.

 Lot of users/sysadmins underestimate the impact on servers of on-the-fly gzip encoding.